Clarissa is a published author. She has a BA in Psychology from Ottawa Univ., MA from Webster Univ. and an EdS from Walden Univ.

 . . . the organization received $8.5 million in donations, yet distributed approximately $122,000, less than 2%, in cash donations to veterans and their families.

-According to Charity Watch, as of 2008, there are more than 40, 000 not-for-profit organizations claiming to serve the veteran community and their families.
+According to Charity Watch, as of 2015, there are more than 40,000 not-for-profit organizations claiming to serve the veteran community and their families.
 However, my faith in many veteran not-for-profit organizations began to fade when I read a 2016 article about a now defunct not-for-profit organization run by a Department of Veterans Affairs attorney, who is also a veteran, and two veterans employed with the organization.
 According to a CNN news investigation, the organization received $8.5 million in donations, yet distributed approximately $122,000, less than 2%, in cash donations to veterans and their families.
-These individuals drove expensive cars, one driving a Rolls Royce, took expensive vacations, and paid themselves six-figure salaries.
+These individuals drove expensive cars (including a Rolls Royce), took expensive vacations, and paid themselves six-figure salaries.
 It’s appalling and heart wrenching to know one of our own has taken advantage of our veteran status by stealing millions of dollars that could have help us.

 No Help for Andrea